highchair/artinruins-com/_property/obey-in-providence.md

 #### 2002–2002

-The closest we got to Shepard was attending a print show at the Bush Gallery on Wickendon Street, run by local artist Mike Bryce (in the same space as the former Gallery Agniel [^3]).
+The closest we got to Shepard was attending a print show at the Bush Gallery on Wickenden Street, run by local artist Mike Bryce (in the same space as the former Gallery Agniel [^3]).
 It was a two-person show with [Peter Cardoso](//www.ghosttownstudio.com){:target="_blank"}.
 We purchased a few signed prints for $50 that could fetch a few thousand now if we wanted to part with them — which we don’t.

 [^3]: GRAY, CHANNING.
 “Bush Gallery to fill void left by Gallery Agniel.”
 Providence Journal (RI), All ed., sec.
 Lifebeat/MOVIES, 9 Mar.
 2001, pp. E-07.
 NewsBank: America’s News, infoweb.newsbank.com/apps/news/document-view?p=NewsBank&docref=news/152510E84BB5D938.
 Accessed 30 Jan.
 2022.